Noame95/Sudoku/README.md

 <img width="1410" height="736" alt="image" src="https://github.com/user-attachments/assets/e8dbf1c8-c6b8-48ba-ab78-c5829b0e338a" />

 ## HM:
-- The file secrets.h is excluded from the actualy project and is replaced by secrets.example.h, since my personal security data is on the original h file ;-; So change it for your own enviroment.
+- The file secrets.h is excluded from the actual project and is replaced by secrets.example.h, since my personal security data is on the original h file ;-; So change it for your own enviroment.
 - The placement marked by yellow and red on the board is used for the controller navigation.